erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-1.md

 * You will learn how to build charms using only standard juju [hooks].
 * You will learn about the juju command: "juju run" to execute remote commands.

-* You will learn about subordinate charms.
-* You will learn about the interface; [juju-info].
-* You will learn how to use charm configuration options to make your charm configurable.

 As you take on this tutorial, you will likely figure out better ways to do this as they progress, but this is another good start in a journey towards juju mastery.

 ## Preparation